 About the Author

 Kevin Hare teaches computer science in Atlanta, Georgia.
-He has more than 16-years experience teaching at the high school level and has offered such courses as AP Computer Science A, AP Computer Science Principles, Web Design, Mobile App Development, Video Design, and TV Broadcasting.
+He has more than 17-years experience teaching at the high school level and has offered such courses as AP Computer Science A, AP Computer Science Principles, Web Design, Mobile App Development, Video Design, and TV Broadcasting.
 He spent the bulk of his career at Gonzaga College High School in Washington, DC.
 In his free time, he co-founded the technology company BoxJump.
-He holds a bachelor’s degree in computer science and a master’s degree in secondary education.
+He holds a bachelor’s degree in computer science, a master’s degree in secondary education, and is finishing up a master’s degree in computer science at Georgia Tech.
 He lives in Atlanta with his wife and two children.

 "As a student, this book is a great resource when preparing for the AP principals exam.
 Kevin Hare explains the complex code in a way that can be interpreted by any student.
 I highly recommend this book for any student preparing for the AP principles exam."

 "As an educator, I appreciate the way this resource is logical, straightforward, and easy to understand.
 My students taking AP Computer Science will find this resource a helpful supplement to the AP Computer Science course, and even those not enrolled in the course will find it useful as a guide for understanding.
 Moreover, this book celebrates the unlimited creativity that can be imagined and achieved in this field rather than emphasizing formulaic rigidity, which will inspire all students of the study, regardless of age!"